GeWu-Lab/OGM-GE_CVPR2022/README.md

 # OGM-GE implemented in PyTorch
-**Paper's Name: "Balanced Multi-modal Learning via On-the-fly Gradient Modulation" Accepted by: IEEE Conference on Computer Vision and Pattern Recognition(2022), ID 6810.
+**Paper's Name: "Balanced Multimodal Learning via On-the-fly Gradient Modulation" Accepted by: IEEE Conference on Computer Vision and Pattern Recognition(2022), ID 6810.
 The link of ready paper will be released soon**